aliabs/fastapi-starterkit/README.md

 Where:
 [PROJECT_NAME] is the name of your Google Cloud project.
 [REPO_NAME] is the name of your repository.
-5. Push your code to Cloud Source Repositories:
+6Push your code to Cloud Source Repositories:
 ```bash
 git push --all google
 ```